"Listen" from Jodi Proznick’s Sun Songs (CellarLive Records)

 Juno Nominee for Best Traditional Jazz Album

-Juno-nominated bassist, composer, bandleader, and educator Jodi Proznick has earned a reputation as one of Canada’s finest jazz artists.
+Juno-nominated bassist, composer, producer and educator Jodi Proznick has earned a reputation as one of Canada’s finest jazz artists.
 She has won numerous National Jazz Awards, including Bassist of the Year in ‘08 and ‘09.
-Her group, the Jodi Proznick Quartet, was awarded the Acoustic Group of the Year and Album of the Year in ‘08 and the Galaxie Rising Star at the Vancouver International Jazz Festival in ‘00.
+Her group, the Jodi Proznick Quartet, was awarded the Acoustic Group of the Year and Album of the Year in ‘08 and the Galaxie Rising Star at the Vancouver International Jazz Festival in ‘04.

-The Jodi Proznick Quartet:
+Jodi Proznick - Bass

 "A Wonderful bassist who really digs in and plays from the heart"